DCC-EX/dcc-ex.github.io/docs/reference/software/withrottle-vs-native-commands.md

-When the \|DCC-EX\| team designed the **DCC-EX** \|EX-CS\| they found the \|WITHROTTLE PROTOCOL\| too limiting and came up with a new protocol referred to originally as **DCC++** but later as `DCC-EX Native Protocol or DCC-EX Native Commands </reference/software/command-summary-consolidated>`{.interpreted-text role="doc"}.
+When the \|DCC-EX\| team designed the **DCC-EX** \|EX-CS\| they found the \|WITHROTTLE PROTOCOL\| too limiting and came up with a new protocol referred to originally as **DCC++** but later as `DCC-EX Native Protocol or DCC-EX Native Commands </reference/software/command-summary-consolidated>`.

 \|Engine Driver\|, \|EX-WT\|, \|JMRI\| and a few other apps can use the more powerful **DCC-EX Native Protocol** when connecting to a **DCC-EX**